tdwg/tcs2/docs/feature-report/README.md

 charter for the TCS 2 Task Group, to create the new version of TCS, was ratified in 2021.

-TCS 2, which we now bring to public review, converts the TCS 1 XML Schema to a vocabulary standard, like Darwin Core, that can be maintained under the VMS.
+TCS 2, which we now bring to public review, takes TCS out of its XML Schema and converts it to a vocabulary standard, like Darwin Core, that does not impose a data format and can be maintained under the VMS.

 ## Parameters